bascaso/MCP/README.md

-# MCP
-Matching Catalogues and Computing Completeness and Purity rates

-# DESCRIPTION:

 MCP (Matching Catalogues and Computing Completeness and Purity rates)

 The MCP is a python package that matches one list of structures (e.g dark matter haloes) to other (e.g. cluster detections) using Cylindrical Matching and FoF+Cylindrical Matching.